zlovatt/zl_Scriptlets/readme.md

 ## [Add Trim Paths](Add&#32;Trim&#32;Paths.jsx)

-Adds Trim Paths to selected shape layers
+Adds Trim Paths to selected shape layers, including a keyframe to start and one to end the animation.

+Modifiers:

+  - Hold SHIFT when running the script to _not_ add keyframes.

 ---

 ## [Apply Colour File To Colorista Free](Apply&#32;Colour&#32;File&#32;To&#32;Colorista&#32;Free.jsx)

-Prompts user to select a CCC/CDL, creates an adj layer w/ Colorista Free with the CDL
+Prompts user to select a CCC/CDL, creates an adj layer w/ Colorista Free, using settings from the CDL.

 ---